 - (a) prescribe minimum procedures for the safeguarding of a Gaming Operation's assets and revenues, including recording of cash and evidence of indebtedness, and mandatory count procedures.
-Such Rules shall establish a controlled environment, accounting system, and control procedures that safeguard the assets of the Gaming Operation, assure that operating transactions are properly recorded, promote operational efficiency, and encourage adherence to prescribed policies; - (b) prescribe minimum reporting requirements to the Commission; - (c) provide for the adoption and use of internal audits conducted in accordance with generally accepted accounting principles by internal auditors licensed or certified to practice public accounting in the State of North Carolina; - (d) formulate a uniform code of accounts and accounting classifications to assure the consistency, comparability and effective disclosure of financial information.
-Such a code shall require that records be retained that reflect statistical drop (amount of cash wagered by Patrons), statistical win (amount of cash won by the Gaming Operation), and the percentage of statistical win to statistical drop, or provide similar information for each type of game in each Gaming Operation; - (e) prescribe the intervals at which such information shall be furnished; - (f) provide for the maintenance of documentation, (i.e., checklists, programs, reports, etc.), to evidence all internal work performed as it relates to the requirements of this Section; and
+Such Rules shall establish a controlled environment, accounting system, and control procedures that safeguard the assets of the Gaming Operation, assure that operating transactions are properly recorded, promote operational efficiency, and encourage adherence to prescribed policies; - (b) prescribe minimum reporting requirements to the Commission; - (c) provide for the adoption and use of internal audits; - (d) formulate uniform accounts and accounting classifications to assure the consistency, comparability and effective disclosure of financial information.
+Such accounts shall require that records be retained that reflect statistical drop (amount of cash wagered by Patrons), statistical win (amount of cash won by the Gaming Operation), and the percentage of statistical win to statistical drop, or provide similar information for each type of game in each Gaming Operation;

-- (g) provide that all financial statements and documentation referred to in this Section be maintained for a minimum of five (5) years. - Section 8.02 Oversight of Internal Fiscal Affairs.
-The Commission shall require independent audits of the financial statements of all Gaming Operations.
-Such independent audits must apply and require the consistent application of Generally Accepted Accounting Principles, and shall: - (a) be conducted by independent accountants, knowledgeable in casino audits and operations and licensed or certified to practice public accounting in the State of North Carolina; - (b) include an opinion, qualified or unqualified, or if appropriate, disclaim an opinion on the financial statements taken as a whole in accordance with standards of the accounting profession established by rules and regulations of the North Carolina State Council of Accountancy and the American Institute of Certified Public Accountants; - (c) disclose whether the accounts, records and control procedures maintained by the Gaming Operation conform with this Ordinance and the Rules; and - (d) provide a review of the internal financial controls of the audited Gaming Operation to disclose any deviation from the requirements of this Ordinance and the Rules and report such findings to the Commission and the management of the audited Gaming Operations; and - (e) provide such other information as the Commission deems necessary or appropriate.
+- (e) prescribe the intervals at which such information shall be furnished; - (f) provide for the maintenance of documentation, (i.e., checklists, programs, reports, etc.), to evidence all internal work performed as it relates to the requirements of this Section; - (g) and provide that all financial statements and documentation referred to in this Section be maintained for a minimum of five (5) years.

+Section 10.02 Oversight of Internal Fiscal Affairs.
+The Commission may require independent audits of the financial statements of any Gaming Operation.
+Such independent audit must apply and require the consistent application of Generally Accepted Accounting Principles, and shall:

+- (a) be conducted by independent accountants, knowledgeable in casino audits and operations and licensed or certified to practice public accounting in the State of Montana; - (b) include an opinion, qualified or unqualified, or if appropriate, disclaim an opinion on the financial statements taken as a whole in accordance with standards of the accounting profession established by rules and regulations the American Institute of Certified Public Accountants; - (c) disclose whether the accounts, records and control procedures maintained by the Gaming Operation conform with this Ordinance and the Rules; and - (d) provide a review of the internal financial controls of the audited Gaming Operation to disclose any deviation from the requirements of this Ordinance and the Rules and report such findings to the Commission and the management of the audited Gaming Operation; and - (e) provide such other information as the Commission deems necessary or appropriate.

-Section 8.03 Conduct of Audit.
+Section 10.03 Conduct of Audit.

-- (a) The Commission shall cause to be conducted annually an independent audit of Gaming Operations and shall submit the resulting audit reports to the NIGC. - (b) All Gaming related contracts that result in the purchase of supplies, services, or concessions in excess of \$25,000.00 annually, except contracts for professional legal and accounting services, and any other information the Commission deems necessary or appropriate shall be specifically included within the scope of the audit described in Section 8.03(a).
+- (a) The Commission shall cause to be conducted annually an independent audit of Gaming Operations and shall submit the resulting audit reports to the NIGC. - (b) All Gaming related contracts that result in the purchase of supplies, services, or concessions in excess of \$25,000.00 annually, except contracts for professional legal and accounting services, and any other information the Commission deems necessary or appropriate shall be specifically included within the scope of the audit described in Section 10.03(a).